- To develop an ever-improving capability to use English;

 To engage and enlighten the students, the English Quiz Competition was held for all P.1-6 students.
 It was conducted in an interactive way and the teams participated with great enthusiasm.
 The quiz comprised of various questions such as riddles and open-ended questions.
 Students thoroughly enjoyed the interesting and challenging rounds.

 This school year, we would like to provide more opportunities for our students to learn English alongside regular school studies.
 Therefore the Cambridge English Course is held.
-There are six classes including 2 classes of Starters, Movers and Flyers respectively, which are taught by experienced NETs.
+There are five classes including 2 classes of Starters, Movers and Flyers respectively, which are taught by experienced NETs.
 The course materials are designed under a topic-based curriculum covering all essential areas of the Starters, Movers and Flyers levels; listening, speaking, reading, writing and grammar.
 It also prepares our students for the internationally-recognised Cambridge English examinations.

-We are so excited to watch a live show!
+We can’t wait to watch the show!